HadenBowen22/Home-Lab/README.md

 # Active Directory Lab Setup using VirtualBox

-This guide outlines the steps to create a full-blown Active Directory lab on your personal computer using Oracle VirtualBox.
+This guide outlines the steps to create a full-blown Active Directory lab on Oracle VirtualBox.

 -----